 Another kitchen love story features Bruce and Sara Naftaly.
 Together they own the Le Gourmand Restaurant and the Sambar nearby.
 These individuals walk together, shop together and cook together.
 They have partnered in every aspect of life for 27 good years.
-They are now planning to open a Marmite next to sarah Naftalys` bakery on Capitol Hill called Amandine.
+They are now planning to open a Marmite next to Sarah Naftalys` bakery on Capitol Hill called Amandine.

 Participating in Competitions

-After closing the Le Gourmand, Bruce and Eliza decided work at the Ballard.
+After closing the Le Gourmand, Bruce and Eliza decided to work at the Ballard.
 They could not let the experience go since cooking has been a key element in their relationship.
 Bruce Naftaly will be cooking in the Bringing in Ballard competition.
-Ingredients will obtained from the local farm and from Ballard Food Donations.
+Ingredients will be obtained from the local farm and from Ballard Food Donations.
 This competition is between teams from St.Lukes and Ballard Food Bank.

 Engaging the Community

-The Bringing in Ballard series funded by Department of Neighborhood, City of Seattle is an innovative program with the potential of bringing people together.
+The Bringing in Ballard series funded by the Department of Neighborhood, City of Seattle is an innovative program with the potential of bringing people together.
 It is all about cooking shows which are aimed at testing cooking skills among chefs using food bank staples and local produce.
 The harvest theme gave birth to this cooking challenge.
 The community audience will surely light up the show.

 Peggy Sturdivant is setting an event where the audience will watch four stations compete.
 The same ingredients and timing used will be applied.
 The audience will also listen to music and get the chance to wear their aprons outside their house.
 They will also be able to make a lot of delicious 18OnlyGirls discount meals which will be given to the public.
 This will feed the community for many months to come.
 It will also be a gesture of how the community loves Ballard’s weekly newspaper.